satchelspencer/hsrs/docs/deck-creation.md

 ### learning grammar cards

-again if you like, you can go to the learn page and see what its like to learn them. if you haven't already learned the nouns from the previous section you won't get the article cards until you've learned nouns. the nouns also have to have a certain stability in order to be learned in grammar cards, _otherwise the grammar cards get much too difficult._ if you really want to see how they look being learned make sure to mark all the vocab words as good or easy, otherwise it may take a day or two for them to be sampled. _this is why the 'example' feature in the editor exists_
+again if you like, you can go to the learn page and see what it's like to learn them. if you haven't already learned the nouns from the previous section you won't get the article cards until you've learned nouns. the nouns also have to have a certain stability in order to be learned in grammar cards, _otherwise the grammar cards get much too difficult._ if you really want to see how they look being learned make sure to mark all the vocab words as good or easy, otherwise it may take a day or two for them to be sampled. _this is why the 'example' feature in the editor exists_

 cards with parameters behave differently in that they have new parameters sampled each time you review them, and they are due much more frequently than an individual vocab card.